probablynotryan/pizzaorder/README.md

 Describe Pizza.prototype.checkPrice()

+Test: "This should add 13.45 to the price property if the pepperoni property is 'Extra Pepperoni' and the size property is 'Small'.
+Code: let pizza = New Pizza ("Small", "Cheese", "Extra Pepperoni")
+pizza.checkPrice();
+Expected Output = 'pizza = {size: "Small", cheese: "Cheese", pepperoni: "Extra Pepperoni", price: 13.45}'

 Test: "This should add a price property of 11.45 if the size property is "Small".
 Code: let pizza = New Pizza ("Small", "Cheese", "No Pepperoni");
-Pizza.checkPrice();
+pizza.checkPrice();
-Expected Output = "pizza {size: "Small", cheese: "Cheese" pepperoni: "No Pepperoni", price: 11.45}"
+Expected Output = 'pizza {size: "Small", cheese: "Cheese" pepperoni: "No Pepperoni", price: 11.45}'

 ---